nunocoracao/blowfish/README.md

 - Support for multiple authors
 - Support for series of articles
 - Flexible with any content types, taxonomies and menus
+- Support for header, footer, and nested menus
 - Multilingual content support inlcuding support for RTL languages
 - Ability to link to posts on third-party websites
 - Buymeacoffee integration